Dynamic Plus Segment

 Update frequency Every 3 hours Real-time

-To make the most of your Connectif account, we recommend exploring the following articles:
+To make the most of your Connectif account's potential, we recommend continuing with the following articles:

 • Static Segment, to segment contacts through workflows.